thakurtushar02/206Assignment3/README.md

 ### Libraries required for the audio functionality are in the repository under the directory lib.
 Please use the ECSE computer lab Linux image for testing purposes.

-## Directions to easily execute the runnable .jar file provided in the repository.
+## Directions to easily execute the runnable .jar file provided in the repository
 - **Step 1**: Navigate to the directory of the .jar file, and open a terminal there.

 - **Step 2**: Type into the terminal the following: ***java -jar WikiSpeak.jar***